Kartikvyas1604/Meshcrypt/docs/USER-GUIDE.md

 ⚠️ **WARNING**:
 - Anyone with your seed phrase controls your funds
-- MeshCrypt cannot recover lost seed phrases
+- Zetaris cannot recover lost seed phrases
 - Never share your seed phrase with anyone
 - Never store it digitally (no photos, cloud, etc.)